grahil-24/Portfolio/README.md

 ## Credits

-This portfolio is based on a design created by [Original Creator's Name](https://github.com/mldangelo).
+This portfolio is based on a design created by Michael D'Angelo(https://github.com/mldangelo).
 I cloned their repository and made modifications to suit the needs of this project.
 Big thanks to them for making their work available and inspiring my own site!

 ## Project Overview